Lebanese Premier League: Homegrown players

 Starting from the 2019–20 season, all teams in the Lebanese Premier League and Lebanese Second Division must involve a certain number of under-21 players in both the league and the Lebanese FA Cup.
 In case a club were to not meet the required number of minutes at the end of the season, they would have three points deducted from their total in the league.
 Initially, the quota was set at a minimum of 1,000 minutes for one under-22 player, a minimum of 1,500 aggregate minutes for two players and a minimum of 2,000 aggregate minutes for three players.

 As the 2019–20 season was cancelled, the player quota was ultimately implemented for the 2020–21 season, with a few amendments.
 Each club had to involve one player for at least 600 minutes, two players for at least 800 combined minutes, and three players for at least 1,200 combined minutes.
 Also, each club is allowed a maximum of eight players over the age of 30, with only five being able to be fielded in a game.
-In the 2022–23 season, the quotas changed to 2,000 combined minutes for two under-21 players and 3,000 combined minuted for three players.
+In the 2022–23 season, the quotas changed to 2,000 combined minutes for two under-21 players and 3,000 combined minutes for three players.
 In 2023–24, the quotas changed once again, to 750 minutes for one under-21 player and 1,000 combined minutes for two players.

+For the 2026–27 season, the youth quota applies to players born in 2005 or later.
+One such player must accumulate at least 1,500 minutes across the league and Lebanese FA Cup, while two such players must accumulate at least 2,500 minutes between them.
+The restriction on the number of players over the age of 30 was also removed for the 2026–27 season.

 Top scorers

-Vardan Ghazaryan is the top scorer in Lebanese Premier League history with 130 goals.
+Hassan Maatouk is the top scorer in Lebanese Premier League history with 131 goals.

 Bold indicates a player still active in the Lebanese Premier League.
 Italics indicates a player still active outside the Lebanese Premier League.